 Ready for a Zoom reading is my new two hander, POOR WIDOW ME.
 It’s based on my book, but with many fictionalized twists.
 When Penny (my character) rehearses and records my memoir with a man she just met (Ira) she becomes increasingly alarmed by his erratic behavior.

 I am a proud board member of Primary Stages, a non-profit, off – broadway theater company affiliated with 59E59 Theater founded 36 years ago by Casey Childs.
 Our artistic director is Andrew Leyse.

 I WAS an active member of the New York Friars Club from 1998 until December 2019. where I headed a committee and was a contributor to their distinguished and widely read Friar’s Epistle.
 Google Friars Club and you’ll see that that their illegal and immoral shenanigans collided with my sense of fair play.
 My need to speak up for transparency unfortunately collided with my membership.

 To celebrate the 25th anniversary of The Gong Show I performed at the Lighthouse as Peggy Da Pigeon where legend Chuck Barris proclaimed, “You’re my kind of act.”
 I’m still not sure if this is a good thing…

-I sold the house where we raised our kids in January 2014 and now I live happily in Manhattan with my Morkie, Tony Baloney and after he passed away at twelve years old, now with Frankie, my Havanese.
+I sold the house where we raised our kids in January 2014 and now I live happily in Manhattan at first with my Morkie, Tony Baloney and after he passed away at twelve years old, now with Frankie, my Havanese.
 My boyfriend, Mickey, is with us each summer.